 The second area is the channel configurations for the I/O to the field devices.
-The input devices provided on the trainer board are two switches, an analog sensor, and a thermistor.
-The output devices are two LEDs and an actuator.
+The input devices used for this lab are two switches, an analog sensor, and a thermistor.
+The output devices are three LEDs and an actuator.
 The channel configurations are set via the controller's webpage.
 Access and navigation of the webpage are described in Chap 5 of the user manual.
 Sec 5.4 describes the channel configuration.

-Setting the channel type for the UI is necessary.
-It is good practice to set default values for the outputs.
+- 1. Setting the channel type for the UI channels is necessary.
+The other channels have only one type. - 2.
+It is good practice to set default values for the outputs. - 3.
 We do not need to give information for the BACnet object at this stage, but it can be helpful to you in debugging your system to give an object name, units, and other information depending on the object type.